Best VPN for Families in 2026: 7 Top Picks Tested and Ranked

 Best budget pick: Atlas VPN — lowest price, unlimited devices, and a functional free tier.

-Best for Norton users: Norton VPN — only makes sense in the context of the full Norton 360 suite.
+Best for Norton users: Norton VPN — only makes sense within the full Norton 360 suite.

 You Might Also Like